 *Having the Superintendent show up in my classroom during the lesson on the WWI 1918 German offensives and staying for the entire hour.

-*Having breakfast at Thayer Hall with Gen. William Westmoreland and Capt.
+*Having breakfast at the Thayer Hotel with Gen. William Westmoreland and Capt.
 Howdy Belknap.

-*Serving as escort for USN&WR Senior Writer Joe Galloway's while he was at the academy to interview Gen. Norman Schwarzkopf, who was there to speak to the Corps of Cadets.
+*Serving as escort for USN&WR Senior Writer Joe Galloway while he was at the academy to interview Gen. Norman Schwarzkopf, who was there to speak to the Corps of Cadets.

 Becoming good friends with visiting professors Malcolm "Kip" Muir of Austin Peay University and Herman Hattaway of the University of Missouri.